 WordPress Sandbox generated with InstaWP will work like any other self-hosted WordPress website where you will have full control over your WordPress site.

-With just a few clicks you can generate a self-hosted WordPress site with a random sub-domain and unique username and password to login to your site.
+With just a few clicks you can generate a self-hosted WordPress site with a random sub-domain and a unique username and password to login to your site.
 SSL comes pre-applied so you don’t need to worry about that.

-All you need is to click the below button or just type in InstaWP.io in the address bar and you will be taken to the website where you can generate and run your WordPress instance within seconds.
+All you need is to click the below button or just type in InstaWP.com in the address bar and you will be taken to the website where you can generate and run your WordPress instance within seconds.

 Step 1: Visit InstaWp

 You don’t have to worry about purchasing a domain name, a hosting service, or an SSL Certificate.
 InstaWP is equipped with all these and can generate a unique disposable WordPress instance within minutes.